Skip to main content

 • BTEC Level 3 Diploma DM with an A-level at grade B in Mathematics or Further Mathematics.

-• BTEC Level 3 Subsidiary Diploma D with A-level Mathematics.
+• BTEC Level 3 Subsidiary Diploma Merit with A level grades BB including B in Mathematics or Further Mathematics.

 • International Baccalaureate Diploma 29 points including 5 in Higher Level Mathematics.